Strategy #1 Promptly Communicate with Customers

 Initiate by establishing a structured process for conducting root cause analysis.
 Involve cross-functional teams to gain different perspectives and insights.
 Document the findings and ensure that the necessary actions are taken to address the root causes.

-6. Review and Update SLAs
+Strategy#6 Review and Update SLAs

 SLAs are designed to set expectations and ensure customer satisfaction.
 SLAs may become outdated or unrealistic as businesses evolve and customer demands change.
 Businesses should take an SLA breach as an opportunity to update their SLAs to align them with current capabilities and customer expectations.